noranekotan/privacy-policy-crd/README.md

 2. Google AdMob
 https://developers.google.com/admob/terms

+## Purpose of using Android ad ID
+With this application, we will not use the Android advertisement ID except for the following purposes.

+1. Analysis of advertisement
+2. User analysis

+Also, we do not link advertising IDs to personally identifiable information or explicit permanent device IDs (SSAID, MAC address, IMEI etc) without explicit consent of the user.

 ## Disclosure / provision of personal information to a third party
 We will not disclose / provide personal information to third parties unless it falls under any of the following.